Vijayawada Junction railway station: Layout and infrastructure

 Vijayawada station has the standard station layout, and has 10 platforms.
 All the tracks in the station are broad gauge and electrified.
 Trains have perfect traction inside the station.
 The seventh platform of the station is the largest of all.
 Vijayawada station is a junction station for two main lines of Howrah–Chennai and New Delhi–Chennai main lines.

 In the FY 2009, the Indian Railways Company board allocated ₹3.5 crore for improvements to the transport hub.
 A central aspect of the improvements was an "Integrated Security Scheme" which included construction of a compound wall around the station premises and a reduction in the number of entrances as a precaution against terrorism.
 SCR recently installed Automatic Ticket Vending Machines (ATVM)s at Vijayawada Junction.
 Recently the engineering department officials have completed a circuit lighting area near the station main entrance.
 A 490 metre long and 20 feet wide foot over bridge is constructed connecting platforms 1 to 10 which will help passengers to walk less.
 Cost of project is estimated to be 2 crores.

 The Vijayawada Junction also houses a Diesel Loco Shed which has the WDM-2 Locomotive and DEMU Shed with 2 Pit lines which have a 10, 9 DEMU Coaches Capacity also BZA have an Electric Loco Shed, Vijayawada which has the WAG-7, WAM-4(now scrapped or withdrawn), WAG-5 WAP-4WAP-7 locos.

 The Vijayawada station was now arranged with a new Route Relay Interlocking system which returns the fast and punctual movement of trains into the city junction.

-Vijayawada Coaching Depot has 5 pit lines for primary maintenance of trains originating from here.Satavahana Express, Ratnachal Express, Pinakini Express, Vijayawada–Lingampalli Intercity Express, Vijayawada-Gudur Intercity Express, Amaravati Express, Vijayawada–Dharmavaram Express, Sainagar Shirdi–Vijayawada Express are maintained here.